1. How much does it cost?

 1. What sort of therapy do you do?

-I am an Integrative Psychotherapeutic Counsellor which means that I integrate theory from various different psychotherapeutic theoretical models.
+I am an Integrative Psychotherapeutic Counsellor which means that I integrate theory from five different psychotherapeutic theoretical models.
 The models I use are TA (Transactional Analysis), Psychodynamic (dealing with unconscious processes), CBT (Cognitive Behavioural Therapy), Relational (which uses the therapeutic relationship) and Mentalization Based Treatment (MBT).

 2. What qualifications do you have?